South Africa's Largest Retailers, From Steinhoff to Woolworths

 Positive Retail Trends

-The inability of local independent sellers and entrepreneurs to compete with a global supply chain is a familiar story throughout the U.S. after Wal-Mart muscles its way into a small town.
-Not everyone considers this to be a bad thing for consumers.
-How (or if) the plot will change in Africa will depend equally on consumer desire and the ability of the African retail industry to respond to it.
+In the United States, at least, local independent sellers and entrepreneurs have struggled to compete with a global supply chain such as that of Walmart.
+Whether a similar scenario will play out in Africa depends on consumer desire and the ability of the African retail industry to respond to foreign entrants.

 Largest South African Retailers

-This 2013 Global Powers of Retailing list reflects the revenue that was generated in the fiscal year 2011 for each of these South African retail companies, which was a year of recovery from the global retail recession.
-This list is arranged according to the revenue ranking assigned to each of the South African retail companies when compared to the revenue of all retail companies worldwide.
+This 2018 Global Powers of Retailing list reflects the revenue that was generated in the fiscal year 2017 for each of the South African retail companies.
+This list is arranged according to the revenue ranking assigned to each of the South African retail companies compared to the revenue of all 250 of the top retail companies worldwide.

-2013 Largest Retailers in South African and Revenue Rankings
+FY2017 Largest Retailers in South Africa with Revenue Rankings

 Shoprite Holdings is Africa's largest food retailer.
-It operates 2,653 outlets in 15 countries across Africa and the Indian Ocean Islands The company is headquartered in the Western Cape province of South Africa.
-Its primary business is food retailing to consumers of all income levels, with the goal of providing all communities in Africa with food and household items in a world-class shopping environment but at the lowest possible prices.
-As of June 2016, some 76% of the total adult population of South Africas shopped at one of the retailer's supermarkets.
+It operates 2,843 supermarkets in 15 countries serving 35 million customers across Africa and the Indian Ocean Islands The company is headquartered in the Western Cape province of South Africa.
+Its primary business is food retailing to consumers of all income levels with the goal of providing all communities in Africa with food and household items in a world-class shopping environment but at the lowest possible prices.